 We are eager to travel more in Africa, but in the meantime, here are new and favorite children’s books.

-Read inspiring and original stories of contemporary life in Gambia, Malawi, Cameroon, Tanzania, South Sudan, Kenya, Mauritania, Botswana, and South Africa.
+Read inspiring and original stories of contemporary life in Gambia, Malawi, Cameroon, Tanzania, South Sudan, Kenya, Mauritania, Botswana, Nigeria, and South Africa.

 - One Plastic Bag by Miranda Paul and Elizabeth Zunon.
 In a village in Gambia, discarded plastic bags pile up by the side of the road, bringing disease and causing goats to die.
 Isatou Cessay has a brilliant idea – she and her friends pick up the plastic bags, cut them into strips, and make purses.
 Everyone wants to buy a purse!
 (Picture book)